SasDaCood/misc-projects-py/README.md

 **binary_turns_vPygame:** 2022 update with pygame, again!
 Now generates some other cool looking complex shapes too<br/>

+### centripetal
+(Attempts to) simulate centripetal force and circular motion.
+Radius of curvature seems to constantly increase, though... might be because of some inaccuracy.<br/>

 ### click measurer
 Measures CPS (allowing both mouse and z/x clicks).
 Also has a highscore system?<br/>